Opinion | Presidential honeymoons aren’t what they used to be

 Conservatives complain that Biden is moving to institute the policies he endorsed during the campaign, and that trying to fill campaign promises is somehow inconsistent with his expressed desire for unity.
 They are happy to confuse an urge for bipartisanship with a pledge of unconditional surrender.

-Thus, Republican strategist Karl Rove, writing in the Wall Street Journal, crocodile teared over Biden’s supposed “race to the left” during his first week in office.
+Thus, Republican strategist Karl Rove, writing in the Wall Street Journal, crocodile-teared over Biden’s supposed “race to the left” during his first week in office.
 Rove lamented that Biden released his pandemic package before consulting Republicans — although he has spent the past week doing just that.
 This is a bit hard to take from the man whose president, George W. Bush, celebrated his reelection — with half the margin of Biden’s victory — by proclaiming, “I earned capital in this campaign, political capital, and now I intend to spend it.”

 Conversely, progressives grumble that Biden, never their favorite, isn’t doing more.
 The executive orders were fine, but they should go even further.
 Biden should proceed straight to ramming his pandemic package through by using budget reconciliation, not dillydallying in a hopeless search for bipartisanship.
 “Biden’s preferred model of governance is already well on its way to failing its first test,” declared Osita Nwanevu in the New Republic.